 Design of Grillage Foundations:

-It is required to calculate the loads and moments from the superstructure for the design of the grillage foundation and suitable allowable floor bearing pressure of the situation we have to determine the required base area.
+It is required to calculate the loads and moments from the superstructure for the design of the grillage foundation and suitable allowable floor bearing pressure should determine for the required base area.

 We are going to discover the numbers and dimension of every grillage layer by dividing this area then we have to design the layer that it cantilevers from the edge of the layer above.